Sk3llington/Elastic_Stack_Server/README.md

 These Beats allow us to collect the following information from each machine:

 `Filebeat`: Filebeat detects changes to the filesystem.
-Specifically, we use it to collect system logs.
-More specifically we use it to detect SSH login attempts and failed sudo escalations.
+We use it to collect system logs and more specifically, we use it to detect SSH login attempts and failed sudo escalations.

 Filebeat playbook we used below: